 Typically there is limb shortening, hitchhiker thu...

-A die-punch fracture results from axial loading forces on the distal radius.
-It is an intra-articular fracture of the lunate fossa of the distal radius1.
-It is by definition depressed or impacted, and is named after the machining technique of shearing a shape, depression or hole in a material wi...
+Die-punch fractures result from an axial loading force on the distal radius.
+It is an intra-articular fracture of the lunate fossa of the distal radius 1.
+It is by definition depressed or impacted and is named after the machining technique of shearing a shape, depression or hole in a material wi...

 Dietrich disease is the eponymous name given to osteonecrosis involving a metacarpal head 1.

 The condition is rare and most often spontaneous but may be associated with trauma, systemic lupus erythematosus or steroid use.
 Any metacarpal may be affected however the long metacarpals...

 The difference in vertical mid-vertical angle is the difference in the vertical mid-vertebral angle (VMVA) between the caudal segment angle and the adjacent cephalad segment angle of the three most caudal segments of the lumbar spine as measured on a mid-sagittal MRI or a lateral radiograph.

 Forefoot pain in the metatarsal region is a common complaint and may be caused by a number of conditions.
 It is worthwhile for a radiologist to have some knowledge of the potential causes and their imaging features.1